Iraqi Lawmakers Vote to Expel U.S. As Fallout From Soleimani Strike Worsens

 Embattled Iraqi prime minister Adel Abdel Mahdi urged lawmakers on Sunday to vote to expel U.S. troops from the country, and a majority of them subsequently did during an emergency session of Iraq’s parliament.
 The end result reflected sectarian division, however, since Sunni Muslim and Kurdish lawmakers, who reportedly want the U.S. to stay, skipped the session entirely.
 The final vote total was 170-0 in favor of expelling U.S. troops and filing a complaint with the United Nations over the breach of Iraq’s sovereignty.
 158 members of parliament did not attend or vote.

+The Trump administration reportedly tried to prevent the vote, as well.
+According to Axios, “administration officials have warned senior Iraqi officials that Iraq would suffer dangerous consequences if the U.S. withdrew its military and its funding of the Iraqi security apparatus.”
+A State Department spokesperson called the vote “disappointing” and said the U.S. was urging Iraqi lawmakers to reconsider while awaiting “further clarification on the legal nature and impact of today’s resolution.”

+The other clarification the State Department is probably going to need is from President Trump, whose opposition to funding Iraqi security is well established, so he may see Iraq ditching the U.S. as a net gain with or without the consequences American diplomats fear.

-It does not appear that the vote is legally binding, however, and Abdel Mahdi’s government has limited power following mass resignations after widespread protests against corruption in the country.
+In the meantime, it does not appear that Sunday’s vote is legally binding, as Abdel Mahdi’s government has severely limited power following mass resignations — including his — after widespread protests against corruption in the country.

 Iran-backed Shiite militias have led the charge to expel the U.S. from the country following the U.S. drone strike which killed Soleimani and Abu Mahdi al-Muhandis, a powerful Shiite militia leader in Iraq, as their convoy drove away from the Baghdad airport in Thursday.
 Ahead of Sunday’s session of parliament, some of the assembled lawmakers erupted into anti-America chants.

-Note: This post has been updated to include the Trump administration’s efforts to block Sunday’s vote and subsequent response to the outcome.